Hey, I’m Sara Atteby. [Visual] Storytelling is my thing.

 Ottawa Wedding Photographer.

-After almost a decade of documenting weddings in London in the United Kingdom, I moved with my family to Canada and have recently settled in Ottawa.
+After over a decade of documenting weddings in London in the United Kingdom, I moved with my family to Canada and have recently settled in Ottawa.
 And my story continues…